 9. Patos Beach

-Sunny in the summer, perfect for a walk during winter and ready for surf year-long, Patos beach is one of the my favorite places in the Rias Baixas.
+Sunny in the summer, perfect for a walk during winter and ready for surf year-long, Patos beach is one of my favorite places in Rias Baixas.
 Its relaxed atmosphere welcomes both surfers and sunbathers who come here to enjoy its clear waters and the white sand.

 Bonus: It’s also one of the locations of the novel “Death on a Galician Shore” (A Praia dos Afogados) from Domingo Villar.

 by Trucos Viajeros

 Most travelers overlook Ourense on their trip to Galicia and I believe it’s a big mistake.
 This small city, just one hour away from the Atlantic coast, offers something for everyone and makes a perfect one day or weekend trip.

 If you are looking for relaxing, you can enjoy the natural hot springs by the river Minho or the 60º hot fountains at As Burgas which date back to the Romans.
 Or you can also go “os viños”: walking around the old town and sampling the traditional Galician food at the many and more bars that offer free tapas when you order a glass of wine.